tfgg/yournextmep/_candidates/eu2014/labour/naseem-ayub.md

 person: naseem-ayub
 region: eastern
 party: labour
-title: Eastern - Labour Party - Naseem Ayub
+title: Naseem Ayub is running for MEP in Eastern for the Labour Party
 incumbent: false
 ---